 This request is separate to any decision about offering a place at our school.
 There is no right of appeal against a decision relating to admission out of chronological age.
 All decisions about offering places are made by applying the admission policy oversubscription criteria to the child's application.
 Find out more about starting Reception earlier, later or part time.

 Moving schools (in-year applications)

-We have the responsibility for considering requests to join our school in-year, or for Reception after the start of the school year (1 September).
+These are requests to join our school in-year 1 or 2 or for places in Reception after the start of the school year in September.